-It can fit on every generation and all body types so anyone can enjoy wearing one profoudly.
+It can fit on every generation and all body types so anyone can enjoy.

-Furthermore, it makes you look like a real mature man, your attractive traits are heightened when you dress the wasou well.
+Furthermore, it makes you look like the big cheese, your attractive traits are heightened when you dress the wasou well.

 After hearing that, why don’t you try “Iki” men’s fashion with the Wasou?